endymion1818/deliciousreverie/src/pages/post/atomic-web-development.md

-+++
+---
+categories:
+- development
-date = "2018-10-04T14:21:21+01:00"
+date: "2018-10-04T14:21:21+01:00"
-draft = false
-title = "Atomic Development"
-description = "Structuring components in a reusable, discoverable way has been a challenge for some recent projects I've worked on.
-I've seen different approaches used, but now I think I've found a method that's basically intuitive, avoids duplication of effort and facilitates easy discovery of components." categories = [
+description: Structuring components in a reusable, discoverable way has been a challenge for some recent projects I've worked on.
+I've seen different approaches used, but now I think I've found a method that's basically intuitive, avoids duplication of effort and facilitates easy discovery of components.
-  "development"
-]
-tags = [
-   "javascript",
-   "gatsbyjs",
-   "react"
-]

-+++
+draft: false
+tags:
+- javascript
+- gatsbyjs
+- react
+title: Atomic Development
+---

 **Structuring components in a reusable, discoverable way has been a challenge for some recent projects I've worked on.
 I've seen different approaches used, but now I think I've found a method that's basically intuitive, avoids duplication of effort and facilitates easy discovery of components.**